Having a growth mindset means that your teenagers know their power to change and develop themselves.

 - Feel threatened by the success of people around them

-- Be rigid about expectations, schedules, and plans
+- Act rigid about expectations, schedules, and plans

-Unfortunately, most traditional ideas of mental health encourage a set mindset: this is you, and you have to learn to manage it.
+Unfortunately, most traditional ideas of mental health encourage a fixed mindset: this is you, and you have to learn to manage it.
 Luckily, that is not the reality of mental health problems.